jwnukoski/docker-drupal/README.md

 - This project is NOT intended to be used for production.
 Modify it at your own risk and needs.

-- For development ONLY, if you get file permission errors, you can do `chmod 777 -R ./src` for the fastest start.
-For HTTPS, you can also generate a self-signed cert like so:
-openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem
+- Make sure to properly set your permissions on your src folder.
+For development you can try: `chgrp -R www-data src && chmod -R 755 src && chmod -R 777 src/web/sites/default/files`